nmt315320/aptamer/README.md

 command: python train.py

 You can train the model of 5-fold cross-validation with a very simple way by the command blow:
-*Python train.py* and make sure the RNA embedding flag is set to circRNA_model.
-The script of if **name == "main"** calls training process which trains several models of each model type for a circRNA and finds the best set of hyperparameters.
+*Python train.py* .
+The script of if **name == "main"** calls training process which trains several models of each model type and finds the best set of hyperparameters.
 The main function then trains the models several times (num_final_runs) and saves the best model.

 The prediction results will be displayed automatically.
 If you need to save the results, please specify the path yourself.
 Thank you and enjoy the tool!